KPBI-CA: History

-KPBI and KFDF operated from the same location in the Ward-Garrison Building, located at the corner of 6th and Garrison Avenue in Fort Smith, Arkansas.
+KPBI and KFDF operated from the same location in the Ward-Garrison Building, located at the corner of 6th Street and Garrison Avenue in Fort Smith.
 This was also the location for the AM radio stations of KFDF (1580 kHz; now KAGE) and KPBI (1510 kHz; later became KSSP; now defunct).
 These two AM stations were originally programmed to carry Southern Gospel (featuring the on-air talent of Chuck Buckner, Jason Collier, Nancy Rowland a.k.a.
-Tonia Trelaine, Mike Vaughn and a few others) and local programming, but around 1994 they were changed to carry Sports Talk Radio (via a satellite feed) and local programming (i.e. "The Huddle", which featured Marty Houston, Jr., John Wilhelm and later Ernie Witt, Jr.).
+Tonia Trelaine, Mike Vaughn and a few others) and local programming, but around 1994 they were changed to carry sports talk radio (via a satellite feed) and local programming (i.e. The Huddle, which featured Marty Houston Jr., John Wilhelm and later Ernie Witt Jr.).
 The AM stations were transitioned to fully automated by the Chief Engineer for the TV and AM stations, Stuart Rowland, using a Packard Bell PC, a tone detector and a joystick.

-One area that brought notice to KPBI was the area of locally produced computer animations for commercials and promotional spots.
+One area that brought notice to KPBI was the use of locally produced computer animations for commercials and promotional spots.
 This area was pioneered in the local market by Earl Green.
 His productions won awards both locally and nationally.

 KPBI led the area in the technical field of digital spot insertion.
 KPBI was the first station in the DMA to use computer spot playback in the form of the "Virtual Recorder" from ASC Audio Video.
 Many of the features currently used in the Virtual Recorder (now sold and supported by Leitch) were originated and/or tested by KPBI.

 KPBI and KFDF ended operations as standard television stations when they were sold to Equity Broadcasting, at which time they became automated satellite-fed stations.

 KPBI-CA remained the Fox affiliate for the market, under the branding of "Fox Arkansas", until August 28, 2006.
 On that date, the station lost the Fox affiliation to KFTA-TV, forcing KPBI to be independent, even though Equity Broadcasting challenged the sale of KFTA-TV with the FCC.
 KPBI-CA then joined Fox's new sister network, MyNetworkTV when it launched on September 5, 2006.
 There is no known website for KPBI-CA. KFDF, the original MNTV affiliate, joined the Retro Television Network.

 KPBI-CA signed off March 28, 2008, after losing its transmitter site.
 Two of the station's repeaters, KJBW-CA in Springdale and KRBF-CA in Hindsville, also lost their sites, and left the air two days earlier.